daneenjah/PUBg/README.md

 I have opted to keep this JSON file based for now.
 I haven't had the inclination to add match stats yet, but if I do I'll be migrating to a real database.
 All player information is kept in /data/<playername> to aid in cleanup.

 Clicking on a player's image will open up their stat page.

+*Todo*

+-Cleanup some of the client side code.

+-Cleanup the config page.

+-More secure login, at least hash the passwords.

+-Change website name via config page.

+-Smooth out the config page.
+It seems to hang and not update properly when on a remote machine.

+-Too many API requests notification to the user interface.

+-If nothing shows (aka null) automatically do a pull on both overall stats and individual players page.